rishabdhar12/wiki_and_dope/README.md

 # Contributors

-Contributions are always and highly appreciated.
+Contributions are always welcome and highly appreciated.
 Please star the repo and feel free to make pull requests.